tabiya-tech/compass/frontend-new/README.md

     ```shell
     yarn install
     ```
+5. Set up the required environment variables:

-5. Make sure to set up a `env.js` file in the public/data directory.
+   - Create a `env.js` file in the `public/data` directory.
 You can use the [`env.example.js`](public/data/env.example.js) file as a template.
+   - The following environment variables are required:
+     - `FIREBASE_API_KEY`: The API key for Firebase authentication
+     - `FIREBASE_AUTH_DOMAIN`: The Firebase authentication domain
+     - `BACKEND_URL`: The URL of the backend API
+     - `SENTRY_DSN`: The Sentry Data Source Name for error tracking
+     - `SENTRY_AUTH_TOKEN`: The Sentry authentication token, used to upload source maps
+     - `FRONTEND_URL`: The URL of the frontend application

-Please request the necessary environment variables from the project team.
+   Please request the necessary environment variable values from the project team.

 ## Running the development server locally